matthewjberger/eager/README.md

 The virtual machine will be downloaded and then opened in virtual box.
 You can login with the password `vagrant`.
 The files in this repo are in the folder `~/Code/eager~` which is also shared with the host.

+####Note: If there is an issue with the mouse while running a 3D program that captures the mouse, hit `ctrl+home` and then go to `view->mouse integration` and disable it.
+This can be re-enabled when you're finished running the program if there are issues.

 # Prerequisites

 ####Note: If you're using NoMachine at the University of Nevada, Reno, the following steps are not required.
 The library has already been built from source and installed on NoMachine.